ai-graphic/Graphic-so/README.md

 ## How to Run
-- **Get Started Easily:** Setting up WorkflowAi locally involves a few detailed steps due to its comprehensive integrations and features.
-To ensure a smooth setup, please [open an issue](https://github.com/ai-spaceship/WorkflowAi/issues) in the repository, and we'll provide you with detailed, customized guidance for your environment.
+- **Get Started Easily:** Setting up graphic.so locally involves a few detailed steps due to its comprehensive integrations and features.
+To ensure a smooth setup, please [open an issue](https://github.com/ai-spaceship/graphic.so/issues) in the repository, and we'll provide you with detailed, customized guidance for your environment.
 This will help streamline your installation process and get you up and running quickly!

 ## Contributing